Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • Give sips of water.

-• If nausea occurs, discontinue sips of water, move person to a cooler place to rest in a comfortable position.
-Observe the person carefully for changes in condition.
+• If nausea occurs, discontinue sips of water and move the person to a cooler place to rest comfortably.
+Observe the person for changes in their condition.

 Heat Exhaustion